Using P² People & Places

 - Scotland and Northern Ireland would be poor areas to target

 - The target market is well represented in England

 - The target market is not found in uplands

 Using the National Map for an overview leads to a desire for more detail.
-Using the same index values and data breakdowns as the National Map a local map of Northampton has been produced.
-This map shows the individual postcode sectors and how they index against National proportions.
+We then use the same index values and data breakdowns as the National Map to produce a local map of Northampton.
+This map (below) shows the individual postcode sectors and how they index against National proportions.